 But if he goes to jail, he may lose his job and then he will be unable to pay.

-If he is employed he can be jailed on a work release basis.
+If an obligor is employed, that parent can be jailed on a work-release basis.

 Is there anything that can be done about the support obligor who is unemployed?